 Aging is a conserved fundamental biological phenomenon.
-Evidence of this lies in the fact that restriction (CR) can extend lifespan in both yeast and humans.
-Wei et al. reported a 10-fold increase in the lifespan of calorie restricted S. cerevisiae mutants that had deleted RAS2 and SCH9 genes.
-Further, the presence of key gene products likelive Rim15 is shown to promote this lifespan extension in the mutant budding yeast (Wei et al. 2008; Weinberger et al. 2010).
+Evidence of this lies in the fact that calorie restriction (CR) can extend life span in both yeast and humans.
+Wei et al. reported a 10-fold increase in the life span of calorie restricted S. cerevisiae mutants that had deleted RAS2 and SCH9 genes.
+Further, the presence of key gene products such as Rim15 is shown to promote this life span extension in the mutant budding yeast (Wei et al. 2008; Weinberger et al. 2010).

-A primary for this is that many species eat sporadically.
+A primary argument for this is that many species eat sporadically.
 Many bear species may hibernate and some plants may live in arid locations and thus endure long periods of time with low nutrient availability.
 The individuals that were able to survive during those nutrient-free periods were ultimately more fit and able to transfer these protective mechanisms to offspring.

-A thirty-six year follow-up study in 2000 non-smoking Japanese-American men also supports the proposal the CR can extend lifespan.
-It showed that caloric intake that was 15% less than the average extended lifespan (Willcox et al. 2004).TheseiThis data also aligns with the studies that show a correlation between obesity and premature death.
-Dietary habits that involve excess caloric intake are associated with shorter lifespan whereas individuals that have moderate eating habits live longer (Stanfel et al. 2009).
+A thirty-six year follow-up study in 2000 non-smoking Japanese-American men also supports the proposal that CR can extend life span.
+It showed that caloric intake that was 15% less than the average extended life span (Willcox et al. 2004).
+These data also align with the studies that show a correlation between obesity and premature death.
+Dietary habits that involve excess caloric intake are associated with shorter life span whereas individuals that have moderate eating habits live longer (Stanfel et al. 2009).

 Aging can be attributed to the interplay of key age-dependent changes in genomic integrity, fitness, metabolic homeostasis, and stress response.
 From an evolutionary standpoint, populations strive to survive and reproduce.
 If organisms are able to withstand selective pressures posed by the environment then they become more suitable for survival within a particular place and time.
 One consequence of aging is the decrease in fitness.
 Thus with age, a loss of function can reduce an organisms reproductive potential and ability to survive.

 The free radical theory of aging is an accepted mechanistic explanation for aging in eukaryotic organisms (Harman 1956).
-This theory suggests biological systems age because of the accumulation of free radicals.
+This theory suggests that biological systems age because of the accumulation of free radicals.
 Free radicals are atoms or ions harboring unpaired electrons with an open shell configuration.
-They can react with macromolecules and disturb key pathways that are vital to maintaining the overall functional and genomic integrity of cells (Yu et al. 2012)Cells naturally convert superoxide to H2O2 as a defense mechanism.
+They can react with macromolecules and disturb key pathways that are vital to maintaining the overall functional and genomic integrity of cells (Yu et al. 2012)..
+Cells naturally convert superoxide to H2O2 as a defense mechanism.
 Thus, low levels of H2O2 and ROS can be beneficial to the cell.
 Many ROS are required for cell communication and signaling (Rahman 2007; Weinberger et al. 2010).

-Reactive oxygen species (ROS) are natural by-products of the respiratory metabolic reactions.
-The endogenous level of ROS also plays a role in signaling transduction and normal cell functions(Blagosklonny 2008).
-Damages that is are caused by ROS can accumulate over time, and has been mostly accepted as a mechanistic cause of aging (Harman 1956).
-Oxidative stress can alter metabolic homeostasis and cell growth .
+Reactive oxygen species (ROS) are natural by-products of the mitochondrial respiratory chain.
+The endogenous level of ROS also plays a role in signaling transduction and normal cell functions (Blagosklonny 2008).
+Superoxide (O2–), hydroxyl (OH) radicals, H2O2 and singlet oxygen (1O2), can also oxidize lipids, proteins and nucleic acids (Moradas-Ferreira et al. 1996).
+Damage caused by ROS can accumulate over time, and has been mostly accepted as a mechanistic cause of aging (Harman 1956).
+Oxidative stress can alter metabolic homeostasis and cell growth (Ristow and Schmeisser 2011).

-Cellular aging is the basis of physiological aging, in consistenceconsistence with the free radical theory.
-The budding iyeastSaccharomyces cereivisaeis an effective model to study cellular aging (Gravel and Jackson 2003; McMurray and Gottschling 2003; McMurray and Gottschling 2004).
-The positive correlation between age and the increased probability of developing can serve as evidence of detrimental effect of the loss of genomicic integrity (Figure 1) (McMurray and Gottschling 2003; McMurray and Gottschling 2004).
+Cellular aging is the basis of physiological aging, consistent with the free radical theory.
+The budding yeast, Saccharomyces cerevisiae, cerevisiae is an effective model to study cellular aging (Gravel and Jackson 2003; McMurray and Gottschling 2003; McMurray and Gottschling 2004).
+The positive correlation between age and the increased probability of developing disease certain diseases can serve as evidence of detrimental effect of the loss of genome integrity (Figure 1) (McMurray and Gottschling 2003; McMurray and Gottschling 2004).